-I am a PhD lecturer.
+I am a lecturer.
 I have been teaching software development since 2007.
 During my teaching career, I have been teaching the following courses:

 - .NET Application Development